Ccode-lang/chatbot/README.md

 # How to use
 1. download

+2. check requirements

-2. run main.py
+3. run main.py

-3. Program will show ">>" in console.
+4. Program will show ">>" in console.

-4. Put your input after that.
+5. Put your input after that.

-5. Press enter.
+6. Press enter.
 You will see an output!

 # how to use released versions
 1. download

+2. check requirements

-2. open releases folder
+3. open releases folder

-3. open folder for release you want to use(older versions are all in releases to)
+4. open folder for release you want to use(older versions are all in releases to)

-4. run main.py in that folder
+5. run main.py in that folder

-5. continue from step 3 for the normal runs
+6. continue from step 4 for the normal runs

 # releases
 b 1.0.1f (please check out the first beta release)